andrewklau/hardware_control_docker/Docker/README.md

 The Raspberry Pi worker will query the scheduler for pending jobs, claim the job and post back results.

+The worker will poll the scheduler every minute for available jobs.

 ## Installing the Worker

 The worker is based on the Raspbian Lite operating system, as of writing the